The Delayed Start Mortgage lets you postpone your first repayments: Is it a good idea?

 For more information on first time buyer mortgages and how to apply, read our guide on First Time Buyer Mortgages.

-And speak to fee-free mortgage broker to find out exactly how much you can borrow and your monthly repayments
+And speak to a fee-free mortgage broker to find out exactly how much you can borrow and what your monthly repayments will be.

 Mortgage Finder